Box-bed: The closed-bed in Brittany

 In Brittany, the closed-bed (French: lit-clos) (Breton: gwele-kloz) is a traditional furnishing.
-In homes with usually only one room, the box-bed allowed some privacy and helped keep people warm during winter.
-Similar enclosed bed furniture was once also found in western Britain; Devon, Cornwall, Wales particularly in Gower.
+In homes with only one room, the box-bed allowed some privacy and helped keep people warm during winter.

-Some closed-beds were built one above the other in a double-decker, two-story arrangement.
-In this case, young people would sleep above.

 It was the main furniture of rural houses in Brittany until the 20th century.
 Often carved and decorated, it was the pride of its owners.

+Some closed-beds were built one above the other in a double-decker, two-story arrangement.
+In these cases, young people would sleep in the top area.

 Closed-beds were 1.60 to 1.70 m length, long enough for people of that region who were rather small.
-And because they slept in an almost sitting position, they leaned on three or four pillows.
-It was the tradition of the Middle Ages not to sleep lying down, because that is the position of the dead and of effigies.